AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Get address of a contract by it's name.
+Gets the address of a contract by its name.

 **Parameters:**

-- **Hash** - name hash of a contract
+- **Hash** - name hash of the contract

 **Returns:**

-Address of the specified contract
+Address of the specified contract.

 #### function GetSmartContractRegistrationByAddress